-Description of the Material Change f Use for a Home Based Business -
+Description of the The approved development is for a Material Change of

-development Beauty Salon

-Assessment The approved development was assessed against the
+The approved development is for a Material Change of

-Benchmarks following benchmarks:
+development Use for a Home Based Business for the purposes of dog washing & grooming.

+Assessment Town Zone Code

+Benchmarks Development Standards Code

+Home Based Business Code

+Economic Resources Overlay - Agricultural Land Class

+Overlay (C1 Pasture Land)

-Town Zone Code
+Reasons for Town Zone Code

+Decision The approved development complies with all Acceptable

+Decision Outcomes of the code.

+Outcomes of the code.

 Development Standards Code

+The approved development complies with all Acceptable

+Outcomes of the code.

+Outcomes of the code.

+Home Based Business Code

+The approved development comples with all Acceptable

+Outcomes of the code.

+Outcomes of the code.

-Home Based Business Code Economic Resource Overlay - Agricultural Land Class
+Economic Resources Overlay - Agricultural Land Class

-Overlay

-Natural Features and Conservation Area Overlay -

-Catchment Overlay
+Overlay (C1 Pasture Land)

-Reasons for Town Zone Code Decision The approved development complies with all Acceptable Outcomes of the Code.
-Development Standards Code The approved development complies with all Acceptable Outcomes of the Code.
-Home Based Business Code The approved development complies with the Acceptable Outcomes of the Code.
-The proposal complies with the relevant Performance Outcomes of the Code.
-Conditions have been imposed to ensure ongoing compliance with PO2 and PO3.
-Economic Resource Overlay - Agricultural Land Class While identified on the Overlay Map, the current site area is insufficient to be considered a viable agricultural unit.
-Natural Features and Conservation Area Overlay - Catchment Overlay- The current site is mapped as located within the Catchment Overlay - Declared Sub Artesian Area No adverse impacts are expected as the proposal is located within the Town Zone, is connected to town water and is located within the sewerage serviced area.
+While identified on the Overlay Map, the current site area

+is insufficient to be considered a viable agricultural unit.